 Policy Statement Policy in Action Strategies in Action Organisational TEACCH system in place and un use in the Planning up to date and Skills classroom by the pupils available for staff, advisers others as needed in line is able to present PEC's in place and used through the day for non with school policy. challenging tasks which are verbal pupils and verbal pupils as needed Feedback by SMT to differentiated to Differentiated activities are clearly planned into daily support and develop good meet the needs of plans. practice. a variety of individual children.
-Assessment used to inform differentiation, learning Lesson observations with intentions, planning and Individual Education Plans. supportive feedback Pupil achievement assessed daily to inform good Teacher folder up to date practice day to day. available for assessment / pupil progress monitoring Pupil actively engaged and on task by SMT, Phase leaders, others as needed and to Pupils interested in their work. ensure assessment is r upils interested in their work. informing planning. shows effective Meets deadlines Punctual attendance at staff classroom and team meetings, management and Facilitates regular team meetings with support staff to Topobing folder up to date time management skills, including the review and plan work for individuals and groups/as appropriate.
-Teaching folder up to date and available in class. deployment of арргорпасо. and available in class. support staff in Plans available to ensure staff team / supply/ PPA Record Keeping and teaching and non- staff can support the class appropriately.
+Assessment used to inform differentiation, learning Lesson observations with intentions, planning and Individual Education Plans. supportive feedback Pupil achievement assessed daily to inform good Teacher folder up to date practice day to day. available for assessment / pupil progress monitoring Pupil actively engaged and on task by SMT, Phase leaders, others as needed and to Pupils interested in their work. ensure assessment is i upiis interesteu in their work. informing planning. shows effective Meets deadlines Punctual attendance at staff classroom and team meetings, management and time management Facilitates regular team meetings with support staff to review and plan work for individuals and groups/as Teaching folder up to date skills, including the appropriate. and available in class. deployment of аррторпасот and available in slage. support staff in Plans available to ensure staff team / supply/ PPA Record Keeping and teaching and non- staff can support the class appropriately.
 Assessment procedures are teaching roles.
-Support staff named in plans designed to be useful, Support staff named in plans. manageable and informative.
-Staff task timetable available in class Involvement of support staff Involvement of support staff in record keeping and in training to raise skills and assessment tasks. confidence in contributing to the record keeping process. the record keeping process. shows awareness Choice of resources shows use of multicultural Half termly plans show how of equal images, bilingual text etc. equal opportunity issues will opportunities in all be addressed through the aspects of school life. topic. mo.
+Support staff named in plans. designed to be useful, manageable and Oupport stair Hairieu in plans. informative.
+Staff task timetable available in class Involvement of support staff Involvement of support staff in record keeping and in training to raise skills and assessment tasks. confidence in contributing to the record keeping process. the record Recoping process. shows awareness Choice of resources shows use of multicultural Half termly plans show how of equal images, bilingual text etc. equal opportunity issues will opportunities in all aspects of school be addressed through the topic. life. τοριο. 🥩 1